AlexaH88/gamer-guild/README.md

 ### ***Media***

-- The hero images, default images, upload and no results images were created by the app creator [Alexa Hendry](https://github.com/AlexaH88) using [Canva:](https://www.canva.com/).
+- The hero images, upload and no results images were created by the app creator [Alexa Hendry](https://github.com/AlexaH88) using [Canva:](https://www.canva.com/).

 - Credits to [Font Awesome](https://fontawesome.com/) for the ghost icon and the events icon on the default images.